Everyone’s absorbed the myths to some extent. Here are the facts, for understanding and healing.

 Whether you agree with that definition of masculinity or not, boys are not men.
 They are children.
 They are weaker and more vulnerable than those who sexually abuse or exploit them – who use their greater size, strength and knowledge to manipulate or coerce boys into unwanted sexual experiences and staying silent.
 This is usually done from a position of authority (e.g., coach, teacher, religious leader) or status (e.g. older cousin, admired athlete, social leader), using whatever means are available to reduce resistance, such as attention, special privileges, money or other gifts, promises or bribes, even outright threats.

 What happens to any of us as children does not need to define us as adults or men.
 It is important to remember that 1 in 6 boys are sexually abused before age 18 (see The 1 in 6 Statistic), and that those boys can grow up to be strong, powerful, courageous and healthy men.
-Examples are found on our website (see Other Guys Like Me), and there are many others out there.
+Examples are found in our Male Survivor Stories section, and there are many others out there.

 Many boys and men believe this myth and feel lots of guilt and shame because they got physically aroused during the abuse.
 It is important to understand that males can respond to sexual stimulation with an erection or even an orgasm – even in sexual situations that are traumatic or painful.
 That’s just how male bodies and brains work.
 Those who sexually use and abuse boys know this.
 They often attempt to maintain secrecy, and to keep the abuse going, by telling the child that his sexual response shows he was a willing participant and complicit in the abuse.
 “You wanted it.
 You liked it,” they say.

 But that doesn’t make it true.
 Boys are not seeking to be sexually abused or exploited.
 They can, however, be manipulated into experiences they do not like, or even understand, at the time.
 (See Guilt and Shame.)